 Occultists throughout the following years continued building on Levi’s work.

 Now, before we move on – I have to make the distinction here between “the occult” and a “cult”.
 When people hear the term “occult” they often picture people standing around a pentagram in a basement worshipping the devil or some weird, oppressive group of people who brainwash you.
 Well, not exactly…

-This definition is, for all intents and purposes, pretty similar to that of metaphysics – the study of the nature of reality (sometimes the hidden nature of reality), which is why the occult and the new age movement tend to interweave from time to time.
+This definition is, for all intents and purposes, pretty similar to that of metaphysics – the study of the nature of reality (sometimes the hidden nature of reality), which is why the occult and the new age movement tend to interweave fairly frequently.

-The “occult” includes mystical orders and secret societies such as the Hermetic Order of the Golden Dawn, the philosophy of Thelema, Rosicrucianism, Zoroastrianism, and yes, even the mystical versions of Freemasonry and the Illuminati.
+The “occult” includes mystical orders and secret societies such as the Hermetic Order of the Golden Dawn, the philosophy of Thelema as created by famed occultist (and oft misrepresented “devil worshipper”) Aleister Crowley, Rosicrucianism, Zoroastrianism, and yes, even the mystical versions of Freemasonry and the Illuminati.

 But back to Satan signing his lease on this apartment we call “Earth” as of September 23rd – or July 29th – whichever…